-Recently, I’ve been cooking a lot of egg drop soups.
-Tomato egg drop soup, chicken egg drop soup, mint egg drop soup and now this simple egg drop soup recipe with seaweed.
+This delicious simple egg drop soup recipe with seaweed takes just 15 minutes to cook and prep!
 Seaweed is one of my favourite things to eat whether it is in salad, wrapped with sushi or boiled in soups.
-The addition of seaweed in this egg drop soup turns it into a delightful light meal or a side dish.
+It makes a comforting light meal or a side dish.

-I used Chinese laver for this soup.
-This type of seaweed doesn’t require cooking.
+The Chinese laver used in this seaweed egg drop soup does not require much if any cooking.
 When it comes into contact with the broth, the seaweed will soften and can be consumed immediately.
 You just need a small portion of it since it will expand when rehydrated.
 It is sold in circular sheets (as shown in the picture below) in the Asian section of a supermarket, certain Chinese medical halls or a Chinese dried provisions shop.

-In Singapore, sometimes they come together with the soup when you order a ‘Fish Soup’ in hawker centers.
-But it is always a tiny piece.
-So whenever I cook seaweed at home, I’ll add as much of it as I want. 🙂
+In Singapore, sometimes they come together with the soup when you order a fish soup in hawker centers.
+But the portion is always tiny.
+So whenever I cook seaweed at home, I’ll add as much as I want. 🙂

 Besides this seaweed, other types of seaweed can be used too.
 Select those that are suitable for soups.
 Below are some examples.